Herbert Norman: Victim of the Cold War

 What I have written above is just a short summary of this complex story.
 The film points out all the ridiculous suspicions and innuendo that followed Norman.
 The Americans were ruthless.
 They did not care that Norman was not a communist.
 What mattered was that he might have been one.
 In the hysteria of that time, you could be found guilty by association.

 I invite you to watch this incredible documentary, which delves into a story that should serve as a warning to all of us.
-Even now, 60 years later in this era of fake news and partisan politics, we should never take anything for granted.
+Even now, over 60 years later, in this era of fake news and partisan politics, we should never take anything for granted.
 Herbert Norman dedicated his life to serving Canada.
 He was an innocent man whose life unravelled before his very eyes because of the actions and suspicions of others.
 His story is a sad reminder that sometimes innocence is not enough.